sunjesoft/goldilocks_dbms_docs/Product/Goldilocks_Administration_Tool/README.md

 # Goldilocks_Administration_Tool

-This folder contains [Administration tools] developed by other companies.
+This folder contains how to connect to [Administration tools] developed by other companies.